-We also want to keep an eye on the latest tech trends shaping mobile landscape, trending programming languages, or crucial security updates.
+We also want to keep an eye on the latest technology trends shaping mobile landscape, trending programming languages, or crucial security updates.

 Now, we want to share these trends with you in this article.

-Tech related mobile app development trends you need to pay attention to in 2017
+Tech related mobile trends you need to pay attention to in 2019

-We’re covering the tech-side of mobile app development trends.
-They shape the way we build apps, be it a messaging, travel or shopping app.
+We’re covering the tech-side of mobile app development, as it shapes the way the apps are being built, be it a messaging, travel or shopping app.

 2. AI will change the tech

 The advancements in AI change the way we interact with mobile apps.
-Virtual assistants like Siri, Cortana and Google Assistant can now help us with gathering information, organize our schedules or optimize our productivity.
+Virtual assistants like Siri, Cortana and Google Assistant can now help us with gathering information, organize our schedules, book an appointment or optimize our productivity.

 The developments in Natural Language Processing and machine learning make virtual assistants more contextually aware, making their responses better and more accurate.
-Machine learning is, according to Venture Scanning, the most funded category amongst AI-based ventures, reaching $2B.
 At the same time, big companies like Facebook, Microsoft, Google and Amazon invest in solutions based on machine learning to create better conversational interfaces.

-Last year we’ve seen mobile apps like Prisma, that used neural networks and AI to create what other thought a simple filter could do.
+We’ve already seen apps that used neural networks and AI to create what other thought a simple filter could do.
 The effect was stunning and we can expect other app developers to experiment with similar solutions.
 Today, AI becomes more than just a virtual assistant, as it tries to simulate a human friend.
 The Replika.ai app is a great example of the latter.

 3. Security remains developers’ top concern

-In 2017 mobile app security is one of the most important trends.
+In 2019 mobile app security remains one of the most important trends.